-Egypt is looking towards hugely

-May and two more are expected to be

-in place soon.
-Reuters reports that the

-country has reached agreements with

-energy firms and trading houses to buy

-150 to 160 cargoes of liquefied natural

-gas, as it ramps up purchases to meet

-power demands despite strained gov-

-ernment finances, representing up to

-8 million t/a of LNG.
-Egypt has already

-bought 2.25 million tons of LNG this

-year, almost as much as it imported for

-the whole of 2024.

-challenges and opportunities.

-EGYPT
+Egypt is looking towards hugely increased LNG imports to try and reduce domestic shortages.
+A second floating regasification and storage unit arrived in May and two more are expected to be in place soon.
+Reuters reports that the country has reached agreements with energy firms and trading houses to buy 150 to 160 cargoes of liquefied natural gas, as it ramps up purchases to meet power demands despite strained government finances, representing up to 8 million t/a of LNG.
+Egypt has already bought 2.25 million tons of LNG this year, almost as much as it imported for the whole of 2024.

+JAPAN

+INPEX begins commissioning of blue ammonia demonstrator project

-commissioning work including the introduction of natural gas at its integrated blue hydrogen and ammonia production and utilisation demonstration test project in Kashiwazaki City, Niigata Prefecture.
+INPEX Corp says that it has commenced commissioning work including the introduction of natural gas at its integrated blue hydrogen and ammonia production and utilisation demonstration test project in Kashiwazaki City, Niigata Prefecture.
 The project is the first of its kind in Japan to implement an integrated process from the production to the use of hydrogen and ammonia.
 The natural gas used as a feedstock for the process is domestically sourced from the INPEXoperated Minami-Nagaoka gas field in Niigata Prefecture.
-The CO., emitted during production is injected into previously depleted gas reservoirs in the Hirai District of the Higashi-Kashiwazaki gas field (using CCUS technology) to minimise atmospheric emissions.
-The hydrogen produced from this project will be used to generate electricity that will be supplied to local consumers in Niigata led to the gas release.
-Linde to built ASU for blue ammonia project Linda has signed a new long-term agree-
+The CO2 emitted during production is injected into previously depleted gas reservoirs in the Hirai District of the Higashi-Kashiwazaki gas field (using CCUS technology) to minimise atmospheric emissions.
+The hydrogen produced from this project will be used to generate electricity that will be supplied to local consumers in Niigata Prefecture.